ceci-romero/nilmtk-help/README.md

 @Wusir2018

-Did you ever figure out how to run AFHMM and AFHMM_Exact using NILMtk?
+Did you ever figure out how to run AFHMM and AFHMM_SAC using NILMtk?

 I am currently experiencing the exact same issue.
 And have been unable to find anyone with a feasible solution.